Mexico: US to send back 20 migrants daily in new asylum plan

-MEXICO CITY (AP) — The Mexican government says the United States plans to return 20 migrants per day to Mexico as they await an answer to their U.S. asylum claims.
+MEXICO CITY (AP) — The Mexican government said Friday the United States plans to return 20 migrants per day to Mexico as they await an answer to their U.S. asylum claims.

-The spokesman for Mexico’s Foreign Relations Department says Mexico doesn’t agree with the move, but will accept the migrants.
+Roberto Velasco, the spokesman for Mexico’s Foreign Relations Department said “the Mexican government doesn’t agree with this unilateral move,” but will accept the migrants under certain conditions.

-Roberto Velasco said Friday the first 20 migrants to be returned at the San Ysidro crossing are all Central Americans and all had temporary visas in Mexico.
+Velasco said the first 20 migrants would be returned at the San Ysidro crossing, across from Tijuana, “in the next few hours.”
+He said all are Central Americans and all apparently had temporary visas in Mexico.

-He said the U.S. government wants to “gradually” extend the practice, known as “Remain in Mexico,” to the rest of the border crossing points.
+That suggests they may have been part of last year’s migrant caravans, given that many were given such visas.

 Most Read Nation & World Stories